-Important: At this point, you will need access to the server described in Chapter 5, "Configure an NFS server" on page 55 in order to get the files CPFORMAT EXEC.
-Be sure those steps are completed.
+Important: At this point, you will need access to the server described in Chapter 5, Chapter 6, "Configuring an NFS server" on page 75 in order to get the files CPFORMAT EXEC.
+If you did not complete that chapter while INSTDVD was running, do it now.